 By Richard Yerema and Kristina Leung, Mediacorp Canada Inc. staff editors (Nov 23, 2017)

-Here are some of the reasons why Centre for International Governance Innovation, The was selected as one of Waterloo Area's Top Employers (2018):
+Here are some of the reasons why Centre for International Governance Innovation was selected as one of Waterloo Area's Top Employers (2018):

 - Along with onsite meditation and yoga classes, the Centre for International Governance Innovation encourages employees to lead active, balanced lives with a fitness club subsidy of $300 annually -- additionally, the organization hosted a health and wellness fair featuring over 20 vendors (including nutrition and fitness providers), blood pressure and glucose testing, and free massages